GreyHeartedKait/Stack_Overflow_User_Dataset/README.md

  Project Proposal Link: https://docs.google.com/document/d/1z2HCIWR3NEXHYWBAsh1GCgFCeL39dcpersMWnC2_4TY/edit

  TL;DR. This project aims to answer the question, "Do users with higher StackOverflow reputation write better answer?"
-It does so by using StackOverflow data queried from StackExchange to create a .csv of user post data and
+It does so by using StackOverflow data queried from StackExchange to create a .csv of user post data and analyzing the final dataset.